Benjamin of Tudela: Journey

 His visit to the ruins outside Mosul is one of the earliest accurate descriptions of the site of ancient Nineveh.
 He visited 300 cities in all, including many of importance in Jewish history, such as Susa, Sura, and Pumbedita.
 In addition, he gathered information on many more areas that he heard about in his travels, including China and Tibet.
 He recorded details on cultures such as that of Al-Hashishin, the hemp smokers, introducing Western Europeans to people and places far beyond their experience.

 He described his years abroad in a book, The Travels of Benjamin (מסעות בנימין, Masa'ot Binyamin, also known as ספר המסעות, Sefer ha-Masa'ot, The Book of Travels), which describes the countries he visited, with an emphasis on the Jewish communities, including their total populations and the names of notable community leaders.
 He also described the customs of the local population, both Jewish and non-Jewish, with an emphasis on urban life.
-In his accounts, Benjamin of Tudela describes Baghdad with great enthusiasm, making particular note of the virtuosity of the Caliph.
+In his accounts, Benjamin of Tudela describes Baghdad with great enthusiasm, making particular note of the virtues of the Caliph.
 He often writes of the respect and intermingle that he encounters between Judaism and Islam.
 He gave detailed descriptions of sites and landmarks passed along the way, as well as important buildings and marketplaces.
 Although Benjamin is noted for citing sources and is generally regarded by historians as trustworthy, some of his claims are faulted as relying on earlier writers.
-For instance, Benjamin's identification of Laish (Tel Dan) with Baniyas along with Philostorgius, Theodoret, and Samuel ben Samson is incorrect.
-Eusebius of Caesarea, conversely, locates Dan/Laish more accurately in the vicinity of Paneas at the fourth mile on the route to Tyre.
+For instance, Benjamin's identification of Laish (Tel Dan) with Baniyas along with Philostorgius, Theodoret, and Samuel ben Samson is given over to dispute.
+Eusebius of Caesarea locates Dan/Laish more accurately in the vicinity of Paneas at the fourth mile on the route to Tyre.